Ralph E. Noddin Elementary Home & School Club

 Running Club is a fun and exciting way to motivate the students in grades 1-5 to come out and exercise during their lunch break.

-We offer incentives and provide them with a weekly status report of how many miles they have completed.
+We offer incentives and provide students with a weekly status report of how many miles they have completed.
 Volunteers help scan student laps and hand out prizes.